 We ensure our school environments are fit for purpose and consider the environmental impact when making decisions with regards to our infrastructure.
-Some of the recent building developments in our schools have improved energy efficiency such as installation of double glazing and LED lighting.

 As a Trust, we place an important emphasis on the professional conduct of our staff, trustees and visitors and all abide by a clear framework and policy.
 This includes being aware of equality, impartiality and the need to act fairly.